Life is a Highway

 William F. Buckley is someone who I at least call a Classical Conservative, as well as Libertarians and even Liberals such as myself should definitely respect, if not like and I believe like as well.
 Because he was a very intelligent and honest man who gave his views based on facts and evidence.
 And someone who went with the evidence and not a pure ideologue in the sense that he kept a position no matter what even when the facts and evidence changed.
 And that he was also a real Conservative.
 Not a big government supporter on the Right, but someone who believed in both economic and personal freedom.

 Bill Buckley is not the father of American conservatism.
-But he’s the father of the American conservative movement as far as making it a national movement and something big enough to the point that it could compete with Liberals and Progressives and people further left than that by the 1960s.
+But he’s the father of the American conservative movement as far as making it a national movement and something big enough to the point that it could compete with Liberals and Progressives and people further left then that by the 1960s.
 Richard Nixon becoming President of the United States by 1969 has something to do with Bill Buckley and his National Review and other writings.
 To go along with Barry Goldwater and the Goldwater Conservatives of the mid and late 1960s.

 Bill Buckley I believe is the first of the likable Modern Conservatives.
 Someone with strong center-right conservative to conservative-libertarian leanings and someone who could and would defend his position to any point.
 But do it in a way where he didn’t make his positions and rhetoric disrespectful and personal.
 He would attack and critique his opponents case and views.
 But not attack them personally and make his positions based on facts and solid evidence.
 And not simply just throw things out there and demagogue the other side.
 Which again are reasons why Conservatives, Libertarians, Progressives and Liberals should respect if not like him.